ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 # <a id="implementation"></a>2.
 Implementation

-In this section we will show how we have implemented our tool \texttt{olu} in \texttt{C++}.
+In this section we will show how we have implemented our tool `olu` in \texttt{C++}.
 We will show how we read and process the OsmChange files that are in XML format, how we communicate with the SPARQL endpoint that manages the graph storage, and finally how we can convert the contents of the changesets into SPARQL queries.

+We start with determining the start sequence number.
+It can either be user specified or automatically detected by using the timepoint of the newest node as a point of reference.
+We then doaenload all change files up to the newest one and merge them with the osmmium-tool .
+The tool also ensures that the OSM objects in the chang file are sorted and do not appear multiple times in different versions.

+## <a id="problem_def"></a>2.1.
+Problem Definition

+In Section 1, we introduced the concept of OpenStreetMap (OSM), osm2rdf.
+Together they can be used to create a SPARQL endpoint, that allows to query the OSM data.

+However, the dynamic nature of the OSM database, which is constantly modified by millions of registered OpenStreetMap users, presents significant challenges.
+Re-converting the entire OSM dataset into RDF triples and reinitializing the SPARQL endpoint for every change or at regular intervals would be highly inefficient.
+Instead, a more practical approach involves updating only the objects in the SPARQL endpoint that have actually changed.

+As described in Chapter 1.2, the *OsmChange* file format provides a mechanism to describe incremental changes made to the OSM data.
+OpenStreetMap also provides these files for their complete data <a href="#osm_wiki"> [3]</a>.
+However, before this information can be used, the objects in these change files must first be converted into RDF triples.

+Updating also the geometries requires not only the objects explicitly mentioned in the OsmChange file but also all members of these objects.
+This is because ways and relations in OSM do not have location information, and their geometries depend on the nodes and other objects they reference.
+Additionally, changes to a node—such as its position—may indirectly affect the geometries of other objects that are not explicitly mentioned in the *OsmChange* file but reference the modified node.

+The objective, therefore, is to identify and process the following OSM objects:

+- All objects that are created or modified in the *OsmChange* file.
+- All objects from the database that reference the modified objects as members.
+- All ways and nodes that are referenced by the aforementioned objects.

+Once these objects are identified, the relevant data can be converted into RDF triples and used to update the SPARQL endpoint.
+The subsequent chapters detail how this update process is implemented within `olu`.

+## <a id="providing_osc"></a>2.2.
+Providing Change Files

+The update process is managed by the `OsmUpdater` class.
+The user can either provide *OsmChange* files locally or use a replication server such as the one for the full OSM data.
+If the user has chosen to use a replication server and has not specified a sequence number, it must be determined from which sequence number on the change files should be retrieved.
+This is done by querying the SPARQL endpoint for the node with the most recent timestamp, i.e., the node that was last modified or created.
+From this timestamp, the sequence number of the change file containing the creation or modification of this node can be determined.

+OsmChange files are usually provided in a defined time frame (e.g., minutely, hourly, or daily), so there are likely to be several change files to process, between that change file and the latest one.
+We merge these change files to avoid unnecessary insertion of objects that, for example, are modified multiple times in a timeframe, or insertion of objects that are then deleted in a later change file.

+The C++ library [`libosmium`](https://osmcode.org/libosmium/), which provides tools for working with OSM data, is used to merge the change files.
+The library provides functions to read the objects in the change files into a buffer and sort them by type (node, way, or relation), ID, version, and timestamp.
+Since deleting objects does not increase the version number, we also need to consider whether the object appeared in a delete-tag in the change files and sort them so that the deleted object appears last.
+We then simply copy only the latest version of each object in the cache and write it to an output file, resulting in a single change file to process.

-## <a id="process_osc"></a>2.1.
-Processing of ChangeFile
+## <a id="process_osc"></a>2.3.
+Processing Change File

-We process the OsmChange file by iterating to times over it.
-The first time we store the ids of all OSM elements inside a set for their tag.
-Subsequently we have nine sets that contain all created, modified, and deleted nodes, ways and relations.
+The OsmChange file is processed by a class called `OsmChangeHandler`.
+The processing begins with two iterations over the objects in the change file.
+In the first iteration, the IDs of all OSM elements are stored in separate sets based on their tag.
+This results in nine sets containing all created, modified, and deleted nodes, ways, and relations.

-The second time we only iterate over elements that where inside a modify or create tag.
+In the second iteration, the handler processes only the elements within a "modify" or "create" tag.
 The XML object for each element is stored in a temporary file.
-We also take a look at the members of the ways and relations that where in a modify or create tag.
-We store the id of the member if it was not already in the OSMChange file depending on which type it is in a set we call `referencedNodes`, `referencedWays` or `referencedRelations`.
+Additionally, the handler examines the members of ways and relations within these tags.
+If a member is not already present in the *OsmChange* file, its ID is stored in one of three sets: `referencedNodes`, `referencedWays`, or `referencedRelations`, depending on its type.

-This already allows us to process all members of the change file.
-However, we also want to update the geometry of ways or relations that reference a node or way that was modified.
-For this purpose we send a query to the SPARQL endpoint that asks for each way that reference a modified node:
+At this point we could update all objects in the change file.
+However, as mentioned before, we also have to update the geometry of ways or relations referencing a modified node or way.
+To retrieve all ways that reference a modified node, the following query is sent to the SPARQL endpoint:

 ```SQL
 SELECT ?way WHERE {